Financial-Times/ftdomdelegate/README.md

 Only remove listeners registered with the given selector, among the other arguments.

 If null passed listeners registered to the root element will be removed.
-Passing in a function into `off`'s second parameter is equivalent to `.off(eventType, null, handler)` (the third parameter will be ignored).
+Passing in a function into `off`'s second parameter is equivalent to `.off(eventType, null, handler[, useCapture])` (the third parameter will be ignored).

 #### `handler (function)` ####

 Only remove listeners registered with the given handler function, among the other arguments.
+If not provided, remove all handlers.

+#### `useCapture (boolean)` ####

+Only remove listeners with `useCapture` set to the value passed in.
+If not provied, remove listeners added with `useCapture` set to `true` and `false`.

 ### .root([element]) ###